 You must contact your vet if your horse was bitten by a street dog, wild fox, bat, wildcat or a poisonous snake.
 The vet will decide the treatment strategies and most of the cases treated are very simple dressing.
 The vet may suggest a post-exposure rabies vaccine to your horse.
 As a horse owner, you must be cautious about the wild animals in and around your herd and stable and take necessary preventive measures.

 Hoof is the most important and sensitive part of a horse.
 A healthy hoof and feet are very much necessary for the healthy horse and keep it fit for work.
 Within the category of horse diseases, hoof diseases are very important.

 The Concluding Remarks

 In the above discussion, I have tried to highlight the most common horse diseases in very briefly.
 As a horse owner and horse lover, you must very Carey about your horse and try to keep him free from infectious and communicable diseases.
 The above discussion will help you to develop a preliminary knowledge about horse diseases.
-I think these piece of information will help to identify the problems at a first sight.
+I think this piece of information will help to identify the problems at first sight.

 If the above pieces of information help you please subscribe to our website to get the latest pieces of information and share it via social media.